raymondeichner/URL-Phishing-Detector/README.md

 - Load your dataset
 - Split into train/validation/test
 - Fine-tune DistilBERT
-- Evaluate using accuracy and F1
+- Evaluate model using accuracy and F1
 - Save your model inside:

 ```